frontendkey/blog-posts/posts/My-First-Awesome-Post.md

 ---
-"title": "What does securing an online account take" "description": "Securing an account does prevent it from getting hacked.
+"title": "Securing an online account"
+"description": "Securing an account does prevent it from getting hacked.
 What should you do to reduce the risk of getting hacked to the lowest?"
 "id": 1
 "date": "2 Jan 2023"